The Volgenau School of Information Technology and Engineering

 Machine Learning and Knowledge Acquisition (learning strategies: version spaces, decision trees, instance-based, case-based, explanation-based, analogical, multistrategy; problem solving and learning agents)

-1. Please include CS580 in the subject of any message you are emailing to Dr. Tecuci (otherwise he may not read it).
+1. Please include CS580 in the subject of any message you are emailing to Dr. Tecuci.

 2. Please try to limit the size of the files you are emailing.

-3. If you are a section 2 (Internet) student, you can either mail the assignments to Dr. Tecuci by the indicated deadline, or scan and email them both to Dr. Tecuci and Ms. Basit (again making sure that the files are not too large).
+3. If you are a section 2 (Internet) student, you can either mail the assignments to Dr. Tecuci by the indicated deadline, or scan and email them both to Dr. Tecuci and to the Teaching Assistant (again making sure that the files are not too large).

 4. The mail address of Dr. Tecuci is: